seabbs/presentations/2021/real-time-journal-club/Sharma-npis/presentation.md

 - Major improvement is in the quality of the data rather than the method.

-- The nature of the observational data is highly complex and many of these issues have been insufficiently dealt with.
+- The nature of the observational data is highly complex and many of these issues may have been insufficiently dealt with.

 ---